Banking Checking Accounts

 To open a Wealthfront account, you need to be at least 18 years old, have a valid U.S. Social Security number, have a permanent U.S. residential address, and currently reside in the United States.
 You also must have a working U.S. phone number capable of accepting text messages.

-1. Choose your bank or brokerage account to fund your new Wealthfront Cash Account.
+Once you enter your personal details, you'll be able to choose a bank or brokerage account to fund your new Wealthfront Cash Account.
 Major banks like Chase, Wells Fargo, Capital One, and Bank of America are all supported.
 If your bank isn’t listed, you can still use it to fund your new account by manually entering your information.

 You can withdraw money from your Wealthfront Cash Account in several ways.
 For online transfers, log in and select “Transfer Funds” at the top left of your screen.
 The site will prompt you to enter how much you want to withdraw and where you want to send it.
 Withdrawals typically take one to three business days to complete.